takelley1/linux-notes/tmux.md

 ### screen

-> note: precede all screen keybindings with `CTRL-A`
+> NOTE: precede all screen keybindings with `CTRL-A`

 `r` = toggle line-wrap
 `A` = name current window (capital A)